 America's longest running comedy whodunit makes it's long-awaited premiere in New York City.

-The Off-Broadway production of Shear Madness played it's final performance at New World Stages July 10, 2016.
+The Off-Broadway production of Shear Madness closed April 23, 2017.
 For current Off-Broadway show listings and tickets, please click here.

 From the producers: Set in an upscale hair salon, this hilarious whodunit is filled with up-to-the-minute humor and nail-biting suspense.

 The long-running comedic and interactive whodunit, which recently celebrated its 35th year of performances in Boston, is adapted by Bruce Jordan — who also directs the Off-Broadway staging — and Marilyn Abrams, after Paul Pörtner's German psychodrama.
 Set in a unisex hair salon, the audience is invited to vote nightly on who is guilty and who isn't, producing varied results.